Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices

-Finally, in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} is plotted the delay vs false alarm trade-off curves for a misspecification scenario.
-We consider the situation when we wish to detect a change in correlation in the sequence of random matrices $\{\mathbb X(m)\}$.
-Suppose we believe that the pre-change dispersion matrix $\mathbf{\Sigma}_0$ to be diagonal and the post-change dispersion matrix $\mathbf{\Sigma}_1$ to be row sparse.
-As a result we choose to apply the Lorden's GLR rule $\taug$ \eqref{eq:taug}, with $\epsilon=1.5$, for change detection.
-The first curve from the bottom in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} is the performance, obtained via simulations, of the rule $\taug$ when $\mathbf{\Sigma}_0$ is indeed diagonal and the post-change parameter is $J=3.149$.
-This curve will serve as a benchmark.
+Finally, we evaluate the performance of Lorden's GLR test (15) for detecting changes in maximal coherence when the pre-change or post-change distributions are possibly misspecified.
+Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} shows the delay vs false alarm trade-off curves for two misspecification scenarios.
+In both scenarios the experimenter implements Lorden's GLR test assuming that the pre-change parameter is $J=J_0=1$ and the postchange parameter is $J=J_1$ which is unknown except that $J_1\geq 1+\epsilon =1.5$ The first scenario is the standard GLR setting for Lorden's test: the prechange dispersion matrix $\mathbf \Sigma_0$ is diagonal and the post-change matrix $\mathbf \Sigma_1$ is row-sparse giving a true (but unknown) value of $J_1=3.15$.
+In the second scenario the pre-change dispersion matrix $\mathbf \Sigma_0$ is not diagonal but instead is block-sparse.
+The first curve from the bottom in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} is the performance, obtained via simulations, of the Lorden's stopping rule $\taug$ when $\mathbf{\Sigma}_0$ is indeed diagonal and the post-change parameter is $J=3.149$.
+This curve characterizes the performance in the first scenario and will serve as a benchmark for the second scenario.

-Suppose now that in fact the matrix $\mathbf{\Sigma}_0$ is not diagonal, and hence some correlation is present between the variables before the change occurs.
-Specifically, we assume that $\mathbf{\Sigma}_0$ is block sparse with block size $5$.
-For the $\mathbf{\Sigma}_0$ we have chosen the parameter $J_0$ is $1.31$, and the performance of the stopping rule $\taug$ for this case is shown by the second curve from below in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec}.
-As expected there is a loss in performance because of the misspecification in the pre-change parameter $J_0$.
+In the second scenario, $\mathbf{\Sigma}_0$ is block sparse with block size $5$ and corresponding to parameter value $J=1.31$.
+The performance of Lorden's GLR stopping rule $\taug$ for this case is shown by the second curve from the bottom in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec}.
+As expected there is a loss in performance because of misspecification of the pre-change parameter $J_0$.
 For this plot the threshold $A$ for $\taug$ was chosen using the knowledge of the pre-change parameter $J_0$.

-The remaining, the top two, plots in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} show the loss in performance as predicted by Theorem~\ref{thm:Misspec_FAR}.
-As suggested by the theorem the delay-false alarm trade-off is given by
+The remaining (top two) curves in Fig.~\ref{fig:Delay_MFA_AnaSim_Misspec} show the loss in performance as predicted by Theorem~\ref{thm:Misspec_FAR}.
+As suggested by the theorem the asymptotic large $\beta$ delay-false alarm trade-off is given by

 when the pre-change parameter is known, and by